 The Ragged School Museum offers a unique experience, a living snapshot of Victorian childhood.
-The museum on Copperfield Road, Mile End East London welcomes more than 25,000 visitors every year.
 Here, in a reconstructed Victorian classroom, pupils on school visits can directly experience how their destitute Victorian counterparts were taught.
-There is also a contemporaneous East End kitchen here, so they can discover how hard domestic work was before electricity powered washing machines!
+There is also a contemporaneous East End kitchen, so they can discover how hard domestic work was before electricity powered washing machines!

-From 1877, Dr Barnardo’s Copperfield Road Ragged School in Mile End has provided education, food and clothing to some of the most destitute children in Victorian London.
-At one stage over 1,000 pupils were on the school roll and 2,400 Sunday School pupils.
+The Museum is housed at Dr Barnardo’s Copperfield Road Ragged School in Mile End which, from 1877, provided education, food and clothing to Victorian London’s destitute.
 It was the largest ragged school in London.